Why every new parent needs a village

 It’s more than okay to ask for help.
 Here’s how to lean on your village of support, and why it matters.

-They say it takes a village to raise a child, and guess what?
+It’s often said that it takes a village (read: community) to raise a child, and guess what?
 It’s true.
-When it comes to parenting, new parents don’t hear often enough that it’s perfectly okay to ask for help.
-Between trying to feed, bathe, soothe and bond with your new baby, it’s important to remember that you’re only one person.
-Don’t be afraid to lean on your village—the folks who surround your family like friends, relatives, and neighbors—for support in providing all the love and care your baby needs.
+When it comes to parenting, new parents don’t hear often enough that it’s perfectly okay to ask for help (no parent should shoulder postpartum concerns alone).
+Between trying to feed, bathe, soothe, and bond with your new baby, it’s important to remember that you’re only one person.
+Don’t be afraid to lean on your village — the folks who surround your family, like friends, relatives, and neighbors — for support in providing all the love and care you and your baby need.

-Here’s why your village is such an important resource for your family (and your sanity!) and a few ideas on how you can widen your support network.
+Here’s why your village is such an important resource for your family (and your physical and mental health!), as well as a few ideas on how you can widen your support network.

 Perhaps one of the biggest challenges parents face is allowing themselves to show vulnerability in asking for help.
 No one wants to feel like they are failing or showing weakness, but that’s not the case at all!
-It takes a lot of strength and courage to reach out to the people in your life for a helping hand—whether it’s for babysitting, getting some me-time, or seeking advice from a fellow parent.
-There’s no shame in using all your available resources to care for your newborn, so don’t let guilt hold you back.
+It takes a lot of strength and courage to reach out to the people in your life for a helping hand — whether it’s for babysitting, getting some me-time, or seeking advice from a fellow parent.
+There’s no shame in using all your available resources to care for yourself and your newborn, so don’t let guilt hold you back.

 Plus, with a new baby around, people will be eager to offer a hand where they can.
 The challenge for you is to accept the offer and let go of the knee-jerk reaction to say, “I’m good, thanks though!”
 Get in the habit of saying “yes.”
 Can I bring you dinner?
 Yes.
 Can I watch your toddler for the afternoon?
 Yes.
 Can I pick you up a coffee?
 Heck.
 Yes.